kelnage/digital-simplicity/README.md

-# RockFace
+# Digital Simplicity

-A small-stone inspired watch face for round Garmin devices.
-Only currently supports watches that have a screen resolution of 240x240px.
+A simple, yet useful, watchface for round Garmin devices.
+Only currently supports round watches that have a screen resolution of 240x240px.

 ## Device support

-RockFace is compiled for the following Garmin devices:

-- Fenix 5 Plus
-- Forerunner 645
-- Forerunner 645m

-In theory, RockFace also should work on any of the following:
+Digital Simplicity should work on any of the following devices (sorry Fenix 5S owners - its screen resolution is 215x215px!):

 - Approach S60
 - D2 Charlie